 Experience Glasgow's food and drink in a different way - check out some of the fantastic foodie experiences you can enjoy while you're here in Glasgow.

 What connects Robert Burns to a milkshake on Duke Street?
 Find out on the Glasgow Walking Lunch with food and travel writer Andrea Pearson as she takes you on a guided tasting tour that takes in food and drink from some of the best independent eateries in Glasgow.
+Hear the story of the city through beer on a Glasgow Beer Tour (TripAdvisor Certificate of Excellence 2018).
+The walking tour takes in two unique beer venues, with samples included, and tells fascinating stories, such as how Glasgow became the largest exporter of bottled beer in the world.

 The Brewery Triangle